Saturday, August 31, 2019

 The latter he did for many years.
 I think it was in the early 60s or late 50s.
 Then Under Sheriff James Downey [who actually worked on the 1947 Black Dahlia case] got wind of the fact that Dad was not an LA Co Sheriff's employee anymore, so he told Bill Conroy to assume those roles.
 Conroy knew Dad loved [writing stories], so he had Dad do some of the articles, cut and paste the articles submitted by various contributing writers, and paid Dad a small stipend for his time and effort.

 I used to cut out articles for Dad's Star-News and then tape them onto a legal-sized, hard-bound divider paper for him in our garage where the dining room joined the living room.
 The garage was my dad's office, and his office felt like the spartan accouterments of a war correspondent inside his tent on the perimeter of the battlefield.
-It consisted of a cardboard table, his famous green graphite lamp, coffee pot warmer, 3-hole punch, scissors, and other office supplies in the nook where the dining room joined the living.
+It consisted of a cardboard table, his famous green graphite lamp, a coffee pot warmer, a 3-hole punch, scissors, and other office supplies in the nook where the dining room joined the living.

 Later, he wrote a column "Let's Be Civil" for the Superior Court Clerk's Local 575 publication.
 I am guessing that when Conroy retired on a medical retirement that is when his relationship with the Star-News ended.